Skip to main content

 Show your dog what their reward will be (a treat or a toy, depending on what motivates them) and let them sniff it.
 As they become engaged, begin to lure their head upwards by lifting the treat.
 This will lower their bottom to the ground.
 As their head goes up, and bottom lowers, mark the action by saying ‘good’.
 When they are in a sitting position give them their reward and some love.

-3. Introducing cues
+3. Introducing Cues

 Next, introduce the famous verbal cue ‘sit’.
 The tone of your voice is important here.
 Try to make this sound like a cue rather than a demand.
 Show your dog a treat and let them sniff.
 Once their head goes up say ‘sit’, and as their bottom lowers say ‘good’.
 Once they touch the ground, reward them with a treat.